Statistics Explained

 Share of adults having at least basic digital skills

-The long-term evaluation of the indicator for share of adults having at least basic digital skills is not possible due to breaks in time series in 2021.
+The long-term and short-term evaluation of the indicator for share of adults having at least basic digital skills is not possible because the time series is too short.

 This indicator measures the share of people aged 16 to 74 who have at least basic digital skills.
 It is a composite indicator based on selected activities performed by individuals on the internet in specific areas: information and data literacy, communication and collaboration, digital content creation, safety and problem solving.
 The indicator assesses digital skills classified into six levels, of which the two highest constitute the basic or above basic level of digital skills.
 The indicator is based on data from the EU survey on the use of ICT in households and by individuals.

-A triple vertical bar chart and a dot showing the share of adults having at least basic digital skills, by sex, as a percentage of individuals aged 16 to 74 in the EU in 2021.
+A triple vertical bar chart and a dot showing the share of adults having at least basic digital skills, by sex, as a percentage of individuals aged 16 to 74 in the EU in 2021 and 2023.
 The bars represent the shares for women, men and the total population; and the dot shows the 2030 target.

 Source: Eurostat (sdg_04_70)

-A vertical bar chart showing the share of adults having at least basic digital skills, by country in 2021 as a percentage of individuals aged 16 to 74, in the EU, EU Member States and other European countries.
+A double vertical bar chart showing the share of adults having at least basic digital skills, by country in 2021 and 2023 as a percentage of individuals aged 16 to 74, in the EU, EU Member States and other European countries.

 Source: Eurostat (sdg_04_70)